cuteOlaf/IPFS/README.md

-# F.S Engineer assignment 🚀

 ## **Getting started**

 There are a few thing that you need to get going on this.
-It isn't too bad, but it will take a few minutes.

 Please get sure to have the following installed: